riveted

 Jesus to the church of Laodicea Revelation 3:17

-Jesus then offers them (and me) the chance to have a heart refined by fire, the white robe of His righteousness to cover my sin and shame.
+But Jesus offers them and us a heart refined by fire, a robe of righteousness to cover my sin and shame.
 And salve for my eyes to see.
 See what?
 The depth of my sin and the depth of His mercy.
-Which are both on display at the cross.
+How?
+Both are on full display at the cross.

 Picture

-The other sight my blind heart needs to see but can’t is just how weak and powerless I am.
+The other sight my blind heart needs to see is how weak and powerless I am.
+But it's not something I want to see.

-Whether I will ever 'get well' depends on whether or not I think I already am.
-FYI: I'm not.
+But I must!
+For what determines if I'll ever 'get well' is whether or not I think I already am.
+And the truth is: I'm not.

-I must feel the full weight of how helpless I am to change myself if I ever hope to change.
+If I ever hope to change, I must feel the full weight of how helpless I am to change myself.
+Only then will I seek help.

-For I can’t live the life God meant me to live until I realize how much I need Him to live it.
+For it is impossible to live the life God called me to live until I realize how much I need Him to live it.

 When my 'new normal' isn't normal